 Works by indie filmmaker and Cineville Founder, Carl Colpaert, won two recent film awards: Blue Weekend (Warner Bros.) and Female Fightclub (Lionsgate).
 He’s currently competing to create a desirable “Netflix of Indie streaming” with original programming and an extensive international and obscure catalog for novice and avid Film Film fans alike.

 Cineville has leveraged the need for indie streaming with an easy-to-use solution.
 Carl Colpaert is the founder of Cineville, who’s been churning out indie films for decades.
 What is the key to Colpaert’s longevity?

-Carl Colpaert (CP): The key to our longevity is simply overhead.
+Carl Colpaert, veteran indie filmmaker and founder of Cineville, is building a “Netflix of indie streaming.”
+CP: The key to our longevity is simply overhead.
 We try to keep our overhead low, on both domestic and international levels, and build against the movie, so that way the movie has a budget for marketing and administration.
 I really feel that part of the importance of film financing when making a movie is to ensure that it’s properly marketed, rather than

 BTR: You have stayed in the indie genre for your entire career.
 Was this purposeful, and if so, why?

 Film production is seen as a viable venture thanks to organizations such as Cineville.
 They allow new voices and attract screenplays and talent, outside the studio system.
 And though they offer distribution for movies sourced in LA, they are themselves part of the acquisition game, beckoning studios through successful partnerships.